-Furthermore, there are numerous known and even Indigenous practices that can help revive the soil.
+Furthermore, there are numerous known and Indigenous practices that can help revive the soil.

 As long as the land is given the correct support, there’s no reason you can’t help bring it back to life.

-What’s more is that land soil management is one of the most cost-effective climate change mitigation options.
+What’s more, land soil management is one of the most cost-effective climate change mitigation options.

-If you increase just 1 percent of the carbon stocks in the top meter of soil, then it would be higher than the amount corresponding to the annual anthropogenic CO2 emissions from fossil fuel burning.
+An increase of just 1 percent of the carbon stocks in the top meter of the world’s soils, would be higher than the amount of annual anthropogenic CO2 emissions from fossil fuel burning.

 This provides an opportunity to reverse land degradation and increase soil organic carbon.